airpair/authoring-guide/post.md

 don't like what was said**.

 Trolling and arguments are generally discouraged.
-There are no definitions or processeses yet for inappropriate behavior.
+There are no definitions or processes yet for inappropriate behavior.
 It's a good example of an area for the community to decide as we continue moving forward.

 ** Tip ** if you've incorprated feedback from a review, reply to let the